alimert-demirel/Data_Science_Project_2026/README.md

 ### Key Findings & Geopolitical Impact
 After the ML algorithm defined these regimes, we overlaid our Geopolitical Conflict Days (**Red X's**) to see how they behave.
 The results visually confirm our hypothesis:

-1. **Conflicts Avoid Crashes:** There is a near-total absence of conflict events in the "Panic Sell-off" (Yellow) zone.
-This proves that while wars cause human tragedy, they rarely trigger systemic US market crashes.
+1. **Conflicts Avoid Crashes:** There is a lack of conflict events observed in the "Panic Sell-off" (Yellow) zone compared to others.
+This proves that while wars cause human tragedy, they rarely cause downwards US market crashes.
-2. **The Upward Volatility Drift:** The conflict events heavily populate the "Business as Usual" zone but frequently drift upward into the "High-Fear Rallies" (Teal) zone.
+2. **The Upward Volatility Drift:** The conflict events mostly populate the "Business as Usual" (Purple) zone but frequently drift and incline upwards into the "High-Fear Rallies" (Teal) zone.
 This aligns with our T-Test results, suggesting that major geopolitical escalations (particularly those threatening energy supplies) actually induce defensive market rallies rather than sell-offs.